rjlozano58/CS351FullStackProject/weekly_notes/week10.md

 working on the Main page and using Firebase for storing

 Integrated tailwind, material tailwind, and some extra to order React run smoothly

+Began diagramming and wireframing the backend and the connections to the front end.
+Created firebase account and read terms and conditions on pricing